Battle of Fairfax Court House (1861): Background

 On May 31, about 210 Virginia (soon to be Confederate) soldiers, occupied Fairfax Court House, about 13.5 mi west of Washington, D.C.
 These were 120 cavalrymen in two companies, the Prince William cavalry and the Rappahannock cavalry, which then had about 60 men each, and about 90 infantrymen in a company known as the Warrenton Rifles.
 Fairfax Court House was a village with about 300 inhabitants and the county seat of Fairfax County, Virginia.
 Confederate Lt.
 Col. Richard S. Ewell, who had recently resigned as a captain of cavalry in the United States Army was in command of this largely untrained and ill-equipped force.
 He had only just arrived in town and met a few officers but had not been introduced to the enlisted men.
 Captain John Q. Marr commanded the Warrenton Rifles.
 On the night of May 31, only two pickets were posted on the road east of town because little threat of attack from Federal forces who were no closer than 8 mi away was expected.
 The small Virginia force had taken this advanced position to help protect against the discovery of the build up of Confederate forces at Manassas Junction, Virginia, a railroad junction about 10 mi farther to the south.

 On the same day, Brigadier General David Hunter gave verbal orders to Lieutenant Charles Henry Tompkins of the 2nd U.S. Cavalry Regiment to gather information about the numbers and location of Confederate forces in the area.
 Hunter's instructions about entering Fairfax Court House were vague but he seemed to encourage a probe into town to discover more information.
-At about 10:30 p.m. on the night of May 31, Tompkins led a Union force of between 50 and 86 regular army cavalrymen, dragoons and a few volunteers from Camp Union at Falls Church, Virginia, on the ordered reconnaissance mission in the direction of Fairfax Court House.
+At about 10:30 p.m. on the night of May 31, Tompkins led a Union force of between 50 and 86 regular army cavalrymen, dragoons and a few volunteers from Camp Union in Falls Church, Virginia, on the ordered reconnaissance mission in the direction of Fairfax Court House.